jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 For our purposes we won't worry about class D and E in this book.

 The problem is those division of IP octets are very clean, unfortunately leads to many wasted addresses.
-So a new way to divide blocks into smaller parts came along called CIDR blocks or blocking.
-CIDR lets you split blocks in half.
+So a new way to divide blocks into smaller parts came along called [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing "CIDR Blocks") or blocking.
+CIDR lets you split blocks.
 The school where I work uses a subnet or CIDR block of 64.131.111.0/23  This looks like a class B subnet but it is a bit bigger.
 Class B in CIDR would be /24.  /23 gives us control of 64.131.110.0 and 64.131.111.0 for 512 addresses.  /23 can be written as 255.255.254.0 as well.

 #### Gateway